Disclosure: I sometimes earn money or products from any of the companies mentioned on this site. Learn more.

-Aside from the few kitchen implements I went back for, I don’t miss any of the things we have in storage.
+Aside from the few kitchen implements I went back for, I didn’t miss any of the things we had in storage.
 It’s just STUFF!!!

 No one ever found enlightenment in a basement full of crap.
 No one ever laid on their deathbed and regretted not having enough stuff.